-- Calculating Collision Cross-Sections, a description of available methods for the calculation of collision cross-sections of molecular models (1h20min), delivered in Ecole Thématique IMMS, Cabourg, 2016
+- Calculating Collision Cross-Sections.
+A description of available methods for the calculation of collision cross-sections of molecular models (1h20min), delivered in Ecole Thématique IMMS, Cabourg, France, 2016

-- Introduction to Molecular Dynamics, a general overview on molecular dynamics simulations (40min), delivered in University of Oxford, 2013
+- Introduction to Molecular Dynamics.
+A general overview on molecular dynamics simulations (40min), delivered in University of Oxford, UK, 2013